Do Go On - 361 - The Hollywood Bandit

 I love our post-show debriefs where you just compliment me.

-I've made a mental list, Jess.
+I've made a minute of list, Jess.

 Do you want to hear it now or later?